Corneal Collagen Cross-Linking for Keratoconus

 3) Pre-Op Exam With Your Optometrist

 Just before the surgery, you will have a short pre-op examination at Silicon Valley Eye Physicians.
 Lens wearers are required to remove their contact lenses a few days prior to this examination so that measurements can be entirely accurate.Dr.
-Moshe Mendelson and Dr. Jackson Lau will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
+Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
 The data generated in this examination will be used for comparison in every future examination, and provide background for follow-up should the keratoconus continue to progress after the surgical intervention.

 The CXL Procedure